AurelWeinhold/nvim/readme.md

    run
    ```
    :helptags ALL
+   :mkspell ~/.config/nvim/spell/*.add
    ```
-   to generate the helptags (`:help helptags`).
-This will enable you to look through the help pages of the plugins.
+   to generate the helptags (`:help :helptags`) and compile the spell file(`:help :mkspell`).
+This will enable you to look through the help pages of the plugins make spell suggestions faster.

 Before using neovim make sure you have set the environmental variable `$XDG_CACHE_HOME`.